 - CAUTION: Test for color fastness with solution before using the submersion technique.

 - Wool, Oriental, and area rugs are the most difficult pet odor removal jobs.

 - Sometimes the rug is so saturated with pet urine, it’s best to soak it down

 with water and use a 100 pound roller to squeeze all the urine out.
 Do this until

-the yellow river stops running.
+the yellow river stops running, as shown below on a Sisal Rug.
 Then proceed with the next steps.

 is laid over the PVC frame.
 The sheeting is tucked under the PVC, completing the